XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 All Brahmic alphabets are written from left to right, and their defining feature is that the characters can change shape or switch position depending on context.
-They are abugidas, i.e. writing systems in which consonants are written with an implied vowel, and only deviations from that implied vowel (usually a short /a/ or schwa) are marked.
+They are abugidas, i.e. writing systems in which consonants are written with an implied vowel, usually a short /a/ or schwa, and only deviations from that implied vowel are marked.

 The Brahmic family is very large and diverse, with over 100 existing writing systems.
 Some are used for a single language (e.g. Telugu), others for dozens of languages (e.g. Devanagari, for Hindi, Marathi, Nepali, etc.),